 The valiha is the national instrument of Madagascar, although the tubular form is only found in the highlands area and is strongly associated with the Merina people.
 The seventeenth century traveller Peter Mundy (1919) first described the instrument, which he saw in Madagascar in 1638.
 Instruments with a similar pedigree are also found in parts of island SE Asia, including Sulawesi, Maluku and Timor, but not Borneo (Sachs 1928, 1938; Kaudern 1927).
 Map 2 and Map 1 show the distribution of the hand-held tube-zither at the eastern and western ends of the Indian Ocean.
 The red shading on the map of Madagascar shows the restricted highland distribution of the tube-zither, while the blue shading marks the extended forms found on Indian Ocean islands.
-This instrument is unique to these two regions and does not occur elsewhere in the world5.
+This instrument is unique to these two regions and does not occur elsewhere in the world6.

-5 Sachs (1927) also lists Guyana, the Malay Peninsula and the Balkans [!] but checking back to his references, the instruments are structurally quite different.
+hinsula and the Balkans [!] but checking back to his references, the instruments are structurally quite different.